AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 **Note:** The algorithm sorts students by grades and assigns them to groups in a zig-zag pattern:  The first student(weakest) goes into Group 1, the second into Group 2, the third into Group 3, the forth into Group 4, the fifth back to Group 4, the sixth into group 3, and so on.
 This ensures a balanced mix of students in each group.

-**Tip:** Editing any student's grade will cause the system to automatically recalculate and reassign study groups to maintain balance and fairness.
+**Note:** The system will automatically recalculate and reassign study groups (ie. Their Studygroup tags will be updated) to maintain balance and fairness in 2 cases:
+1. Deleting any student
+2. Editing any student's grade will cause the system to

 **Tip:** You can manually edit a student's study group by editing their tags.